ghga-de/integration/README.md

 ```
 **schema.json**: JSON schema used to validate the service schema.

-**services**: YAML files containing service schemas
+**services**: Service manifests in YAML format

-**html**: configuration for auto-generated web interface
+**html**: Configuration for auto-generated web interface

 ## Usage
-The service schemas in this repository have several use cases, including:
+The service manifests in this repository have several use cases, including:

 - Facilitating service logic validation.
 - Enabling human-readable documentation and visualization of the service landscape.
 - Supporting the (semi) automatic generation of helm charts, docker-compose files, and other such resources.

 ### [ghga-devutil](https://github.com/ghga-de/ghga-devutil)
-The **ghga-devutil** tool is designed to provide a proof-of-concept parser for service schemas that can annotate and generate markdown files.
-It can also build a web interface from schemas that serves as human-readable documentation for the GHGA service landscape.
+The **ghga-devutil** is a command-line tool designed to provide a proof-of-concept parser for manifests.
+It annotates services and generate markdown files.
+It can also build a web interface from manifests that serves as human-readable documentation for the GHGA service landscape.

 For more information, please visit [ghga-de/ghga-devutil](https://github.com/ghga-de/ghga-devutil)